Didiom: Technology

 Didiom developed a peer-to-peer (P2P) audio placeshifting technology that enabled users to stream audio content from personal computers running Microsoft Windows to smartphones without relying on centralized servers.
 By leveraging users’ computing resources—such as processing power, storage, and network bandwidth—the system reduced the need for centralized infrastructure, providing a cost-effective and scalable solution for media access.
 This Decentralized Model also offered enhanced privacy by keeping media content on users’ devices rather than transferring it to Didiom's servers.

 The desktop application scanned a user's computer for audio files, making them available for secure wireless streaming and downloading via an SSL-encrypted connection through Didiom's mobile application.
 As long as the user's computer remained connected to the internet, audio files could be accessed remotely from mobile devices.

 Didiom's technology supported a range of audio file formats, including DRM-free and DRM-protected Windows Media Audio (WMA), MP3, WAV, Advanced Audio Coding (AAC), M4A, and Ogg Vorbis.
 It also integrated with playlists from iTunes and Windows Media Player in formats such as WPL, PLS, and M3U.
 However, DRM-protected AAC files (M4P) from the iTunes Store and audiobooks in the AA format from Audible were not supported.

 By distributing workloads across users’ devices, Didiom's P2P-based architecture allowed the system to scale organically, reducing server maintenance requirements and operational costs while offering a flexible and efficient solution for remote audio streaming.

 Awards

-Didiom received multiple industry accolades for its products, including recognition from The One Club and the Academy of Interactive & Visual Arts.
+Didiom received recognition from The One Club and the Academy of Interactive & Visual Arts.
 In 2010, Red Herring magazine named Didiom among North America's top 200 private technology companies and included it in its global list of the top 200 private technology companies.